TCTM02220 - Entitlement: CTC entitlement

 Definition of a child

-The Child Tax Credits Regulations 2002, Regulation 4
+The Child Tax Credit Regulations 2002, Regulation 4

-Note: Payment of Child Tax Credit ceases on 31 August unless HM Revenue & Customs are notified that their child continues to meet the qualifying young person conditions beyond that date.
-Where a claimant subsequently informs HM Revenue & Customs, before finalising their award, their child continued to meet the qualifying young person conditions from 01 September that element should be re-instated.
+Note: Payment of Child Tax Credit ceases on 31 August following their 16th birthday unless an appropriate office (TCTM06100) is notified that a child continues to meet the conditions of a qualifying young person beyond that date.
+Where a claimant subsequently informs an appropriate office, before finalising their award, that their child continued to meet the conditions of a qualifying young person from 1 September, that element should be re-instated.

 Example:

-- A child turns 16 on 30 June, they may continue to meet the qualifying young person condition until the following 31 August.
-From the 1 September CTC is no longer paid for this young person but the claimant doesn’t realise payments ceased until February the following year when they inform HM Revenue and Customs their child continued in full time non-advanced education.
-As they continued to meet the qualifying young person conditions that element should be included in their award from 01 September.
+Kate turns 16 on 30 June and continues to meet the qualifying young person conditions until the following 31 August.
+From the 1 September CTC is no longer paid for Kate, but her mother does not realise payments ceased until the following February when she informs the Call Centre that Kate continued in full-time non-advanced education.
+As Kate continued to meet the qualifying young person conditions, that element should be included in the award from 1 September.

 Definition of a qualifying young person

-- is receiving ‘full-time education’ (see below for definition) that is
+• is receiving ‘full-time education’ (see below for definition) that is not

-- education provided by their employment or any office held by them, or
+• education provided by their employment or any office held by them

 Or

-But a young person will cease to qualify for CTC even if that young person qualifies under the previous conditions where:
+But a customer will cease to qualify for CTC in respect of a young person, even if that young person qualifies under the previous conditions, if:

-- they receive Income Support, Income Related Employment and Support Allowance or Income Based Job Seeker’s Allowance in their own right.
+• the young person receives Income Support, Income Related Employment and Support Allowance, Income Based Job Seeker’s Allowance or Universal Credit in their own right.

 A 19 year old